vDiesel19/r-medicine-2021/src/markdown/registration_info.md

    price: $10 USD
    description: Student/Trainee registrations are for participants who are currently in training, including graduate and medical students, residents, and fellows.
 text_section_3: Click here to Register for the conference!
+text_section_4: Click here to apply for the R/Medicine Diversity, Equity, and Inclusion Scholarship.
 ---